Window Display Sponsored by Neiman Marcus

 Solution: Recreate the site—inch by inch.

-Achieving Design Intent ModularlyOur main challenge was finding a way to place a large quantity of individual butterflies both precisely and quickly.The laser cutter solved this.
-With the measurements from the initial site visit, wood was cut to a size small enough to fit through the ceiling grate but large enough to stand stably with just gravity.
-With individual modules, the work could be pre-made.
-The prepared measurements were shared with the team, with modules assigned & complete by installation day, ensuring we achieved our design intent with a bulls-eye.
+Achieving Design Intent ModularlyOur main challenge was placing a large number of individual butterflies both accurately and efficiently.The laser cutter solved this challenge.
+Using measurements from the initial site visit, wood was cut small enough to fit through the ceiling grate but large enough to stand securely under its own weight.
+By creating individual modules, the work could be preassembled.
+The prepared measurements were shared with the team, and modules were assigned and completed by installation day, ensuring we hit our design intent precisely.

 © 2025 Nader Sadoughi